Keto Beginner Grocery List

 - Olive Oil

 Salty treats are a MUST on this diet.
-Since transitioning to this diet, I’ve added these two items to my cupboard.
+Since transitioning to this diet, these items have become a keto staple in my cupboard.

 - Dill Pickles (check labels for the no carbs.)

-- Truvia [Erythritol (a sugar alcohol) + Rebaudioside A (a sweet compound isolated from the stevia plant)]
+- Truvia [Erythritol (a form of sugar alcohol) + Rebaudioside A (a sweet compound isolated from the stevia plant)]

 The final part of my “newbie” grocery list is